KholdStare/kholdstare.github.com/_posts/2013-08-02-sense-of-scale-vr.markdown

 seem to budge from its spot, suggesting great distance and size.

 {% assign canvas-id = "scene-parallax" %}
 {% assign caption = "In the orthographic view from the top, the camera pans left-to-right (whose field of view is signified by the solid lines).
 The dotted lines show the area occupied in the field of vision by each sphere.
-The panning of the camera causes the spheres to come together, or move away in the perspective view, due to parallax.
+The panning of the camera causes the spheres to come together, or move apart in the perspective view, due to parallax.
 Parallax thus suggests distance." %}
 {% include canvas.html %}

 To recap we have, at a minimum, the following tools to help convey scale in a